Skip to Main Content

 UQ graduates should be able to independently demonstrate a high standard of written and verbal communication skills.
 Using language fluently and without assistance is crucial in the workplace.

-Your Course Coordinator will provide guidance on how to reference the use of AI tools.
+Your course coordinator will provide guidance on how to reference the use of AI in assessment.

-Examples of how to reference your use of Machine Translation include:
+Examples of how to acknowledge your use of machine translation include:

 Acknowledgement